rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_SDF06/README.md

 - **Styling Elements**:

 #### Challenges Faced
-number values.
-Anytime I had to target relative lengths I struggled to find the right proportions.
+-Numerical values.
+Anytime I had to target relative sizes I struggled to find the right proportions.
-Additionally, targeting the child of a specific class took me some time to figure out as I hadn't quite grasped how to target a child when a class name is repeated in the html.
+-The imgaes provided had different proportion sizes but all had the same class name.
+Targeting them individually wasn't possible if keeping the html code intact from what was provided, so finding an alternative way to proportion them was challenging

 - **Responsive Design for Smaller Screens**:
 - **Hover and Focus Effects**: